digital-blueprint/relay-mono-connector-payone-bundle/docs/config.md

   payment_contracts:
     # Prototype
     payment_contract:
-      # The PayUnity API endpoint.
+      # The PAYONE API endpoint.
-      api_url:              ~ # Required, Example: 'https://eu-test.oppwa.com'
+      api_url:              ~ # Required, Example: 'https://payment.preprod.payone.com/'
+      # The merchantId (PSPID) provided by PAYONE
+      merchant_id:          ~ # Required
+      # The API key ID provided by PAYONE
+      api_key:              ~ # Required
-      # The entityId provided by PayUnity
+      # The Secret API key provided by PAYONE
-      entity_id:            ~ # Required
+      api_secret:           ~ # Required
-      # The access token provided by PayUnity
+      # The Webhook ID provided by PAYONE
-      access_token:         ~ # Required
+      webhook_id:           ~ # Required
-      # The WebHook secret provided by PayUnity
+      # The Secret webhook key provided by PAYONE
-      webhook_secret:       null
+      webhook_secret:       ~ # Required
-      # If an internal or external test system should be used.
-Only allowed to be set with the test server.
-      test_mode:            null # One of "internal"; "external"
       # Zero or more payment methods.
 The "payment_method" can be referenced in the "mono" config.
       payment_methods:
         # Prototype
         payment_method:
-          # A list of payment brands.
-See the PayUnity documentation for more info.
+          # A list of payment product labels.
+See Payment methods in the PAYONE portal
-          brands:               []
+          products:             []
             # Examples:
-            # - MASTER
+            # - MasterCard
             # - VISA
 ```